nicholaslourie/opda/data/resnet/README.md

 Data Creation
 -------------
 The data represent the results from tuning the hyperparameters of ResNet18 for ImageNet via random search.

-The hyperparameters were sampled randomly from the following distribution:
+For the *tuning* experiment (`resnet18_tuning.results.jsonl`), the hyperparameters were sampled randomly from the following distribution:

     epochs ~ DiscreteUniform({20, 21, ..., 100})
     batch_size ~ DiscreteUniform({128, 256, 512, 1024})